AGOberprieler/GinJinn2/README.md

 A (labeled) input dataset should consist of a single image directory containing JPG images at its top level and accompanying annotations.
 GinJinn2 supports two common annotation formats, [COCO's data format](https://cocodataset.org/#format-data) (one JSON file per dataset), which is also used as output format, and XML files as used by [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) (one file per image).
 The latter, however, is only supported for bounding-box object detection.

 Although not mandatory, it is recommended to place image directory and annotations in a common directory to enable more compact command invocations.
-If datasets are structured as shown below, the user does not have specify the image directory explicitely.
+If datasets are structured as shown below, the user does not have to specify the image directory explicitly.
 Note that the file names are arbitrarily chosen.

 - COCO